-Our students can study Higher Education or Further Education courses in English Language, Art and Design, Computing, Business Administration, Hair and Beauty, Hospitality, Professional Cookery, Management, Health and Social Care, Child Care, Music, Construction, Auto Mechanics, Engineering and much more.
+Our students can study Higher Education or Further Education courses in Art and Design, Computing, Business, Hair and Beauty, Hospitality, Professional Cookery, Management, Health and Social Care, Child Care, Music, Construction, Automotive, Engineering and much more.
 For more information you can view our course finder.

 Further education courses are taken by students after compulsory school age, i.e. 16 years of age.
 Many further education qualifications are designed to enable entry to higher education courses, such as a Bachelor degree.
 Students take higher education courses from the age of 18, usually after completing a two year further education course, such as a BTEC National Diploma or A Levels.